- Safety and Well-Being

 (Information taken and modified from the following site.)

 Sexual harassment may include unwanted attention you may receive in a public or private place and, frankly put, a form of violence.
 It can include yelling, hissing, whistling, and following.
 It may also include touching you or themselves.
 Anyone can be a victim of sexual harassment but women, trans, nonbinary, and gender nonconforming people, people of color, and people with disabilities are targeted far more often.
 Sexual harassment, unfortunately, happens in many countries, including the US, but it is important to recognize the different ways in which a country defines and responds to it.
 For information on the College’s official definition of sexual harassment, please visit the Title IX website or the Student Code of Conduct.

 Amherst College’s policy on sexual misconduct applies to all students, even when you're away.
 If you experience sexual misconduct while you were away, note that the resources of the Amherst Title IX Office and Amherst Global Education Office are available to you while away from Amherst.
 Please contact your program, as well as either of these offices so we can work to support you in finding the local resources that you may need.

 Please remember that what happened to you was not your fault.

 If you are abroad on a US-based program, one valuable resource you should consider is your host program.
 They likely can support you through your process and assist you in accessing local resources (e.g. health, law enforcement, legal services).
 Please note, all programs are different and laws and resources vary from country to country.
 Note, also, that there is likely to be a time difference between Amherst and your host country.
 For this reason, we recommend reaching out to your program first.

-We urge all people to be aware of your surroundings and safety while travelling.
+We urge all people to be aware of their surroundings and safety while traveling.
 Your personal safety is the top priority at all times.
-However, before travelling, be sure to research the laws and regulations in regards to homosexuality, same-sex behavior, and same-sex marriage.
+However, before traveling, be sure to research the laws and regulations in regards to homosexuality, same-sex behavior, and same-sex marriage.